Download & Other Tools

 Sources for this narrative:

 4. Losen, D., et al. (2015).
 Are we closing the school discipline gap?
-The Center for Civil Rights Remedies at The Civil Rights Project, UCLA.
-Retrieved from: http://civilrightsproject.ucla.edu/resources/projects/center-for-civil-rights-remedies/school-to-prison-folder/federal-reports/are-we-closing-the-school-discipline-gap/
+UCLA, Center for Civil Rights Remedies.
+Retrieved from: http://civilrightsproject.ucla.edu/resources/projects/center-for-civil-rights-remedies/school-to-prison-folder/federal-reports/are-we-closing-the-school-discipline-gap

 - How Children Are Faring

-In 2011-13, 19% of 7th graders, 31% of 9th graders, and 47% of 11th graders in California reported that they had skipped school or cut class at least once in the past year.
+In 2011-13, 19% of 7th graders, 31% of 9th graders, and 47% of 11th graders in California reported that they had skipped school or cut class at least once in the past year, but most reported only skipping a few times; about 7% of 11th graders, 1 in 14, reported skipping once a week or more.
 16% of California public middle school staff reported that skipping school or cutting class was a "moderate" or "severe" problem at their school, but that percentage increased to almost half (47%) among high school staff.
 Students who felt less connected to their schools more often reported skipping school or cutting class.

 - Policy Implications